gitjps/chatbot_phone_handover/README.md

 #### Local Twilio Client

-- Clone this repo onto your laptop
+- Clone [this repository](https://github.com/gitjps/chatbot_phone_handover) onto your laptop
+- GFo to the Twilio client folder and install the dependencies

 ```
 cd Twilio client click-to-call